bbauska/W3Cx-3of5/README.md

 <h4>Adding subtitles to the video</h4>
 <p>
 Now, we need to create a WebVTT file for this video.
 How can we synchronize an English translation of what the guitar teacher says in French?

 Many tools - both free and commercial - are available to add subtitles to a video.
 Most are native applications you need to install on your computer.
 However, a free and very practical tool is available for doing this 100% in a Web browser: <a href="https://amara.org/en/">amara</a>.

 Go to the above Web site, click on the "subtitle a video" link, then follow the different tutorials/instructions.
 It will ask for a YouTube URL, so it's better to first upload your video to YouTube (even in private mode).
 Once you have entered the URL of your video, you will have an online subtitles/caption editor.
 Enter your subtitles and sync them until you are happy with the results.
 </p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 88. example subtitles and captions (109) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image088.webp?raw=true"
   style="width:40%"
-  alt="Example subtitles and captions." />
+  title="Example subtitles and captions" alt="Example subtitles and captions." />
 &nbsp;
 <br/>

-<p>Once your subtitles/captions are ok, you will be able to upload them to YouTube, or -this is what we wanted first- download them as WebVTT format:</p>
+<p>Once your subtitles/captions are ok, you will be able to upload them to YouTube,
+or -this is what we wanted first- download them as WebVTT format:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 89. youtube make subtitles (110) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image089.webp?raw=true"
   style="width:60%"
+  title="YouTube make subtitles"
-  alt="Youtube make subtitles." />
+  alt="YouTube make subtitles." />
 &nbsp;
 <br/>

-<p>Note that YouTube can also help you "make subtitles" with its speech recognition tool, but you will only be able to export in .srt format afterwards.
+<p>Note that YouTube can also help you "make subtitles" with its speech recognition
+tool, but you will only be able to export in .srt format afterwards.
 You will have to convert this format afterwards to .vtt.</p>

 <h4>Try your subtitled/captioned video</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->